joelparkerhenderson/ways-of-working/doc/schedules/index.md

 ## Most important

-Use the strengths of "[maker's schedule, manager's schedule](http://paulgraham.com/makersschedule.html)".
+Emphasize time for focus and deep work.
+Example: use the strengths of "[maker's schedule, manager's schedule](http://paulgraham.com/makersschedule.html)".

-Ensure all stakeholders know the expectations for availability, attendance, and RSVPs.
+Ensure all stakeholders know the expectations for availability, attendance, RSVP, and the like.

+Automate.
+Example: use a group schedule system that create a calendar event using a group's first available date and time.

 ## For workweeks